nehemiaobati/codeigniter/documentation.md

 *   **Financial Oversight:** Displays the total aggregated balance of all users.
 *   **Balance Adjustment:** Allows administrators to manually deposit or withdraw funds from a user's account.
 All calculations use PHP's `bcmath` extension for arbitrary-precision arithmetic to prevent floating-point inaccuracies.
 *   **User Deletion:** Provides functionality to delete users, with a safeguard to prevent an admin from deleting their own account.
 *   **Email Campaigns (`CampaignController`):** An admin-only feature to compose and send mass emails to all registered users.
-The system uses a dynamic email template to personalize greetings (e.g., using the user's name) for a more professional outreach.
+The system uses a dynamic email template to personalize greetings (e.g., using the user's name).
+Administrators can also save, load, and delete campaign messages as templates for future use, streamlining the outreach process.

 #### 6.4.
 Payment System (`PaymentsController`, `PaystackService`)
 *   **Initiation:** The user submits an amount to deposit.
 The system creates a `pending` payment record and redirects the user to the secure Paystack payment gateway.